zuzuc/task-manager/README.md

 - npm 10.5.0
 - React Router v6

+## Deployment
+It builds and runs on Netlify: https://taskfocus.netlify.app

 ## How to use it
 A simple yet functional task management application built with React.
 This app allows users to: